rictic/jsonriver/README.md

 Parse JSON incrementally as it streams in, e.g. from a network request or a language model.
 Gives you a sequence of increasingly complete values.

-jsonriver is small, fast, has no dependencies, and uses only standard features so it should run in any JS environment that supports ES2022 or above including browsers, NodeJS, bun, deno, etc.
+jsonriver is small, fast, has no dependencies, and uses only standard features so it runs in any JS environment that supports modern JS, including browsers, node, bun, deno, etc.

 Usage: